sbmlteam/libsbml/README.txt

 in other words, '-D', the option you want to set, an equal sign, and the value to which you want to set it.
-For example, if the various dependency libraries could be found automatically, and you wished to build libsbml with java bindings and the layout package, you would change to your newly-created 'build' directory, and type:
+For example, if the various dependency libraries could be found automatically, and you wished to build libSBML with java bindings and the layout package, you would change to your newly-created 'build' directory, and type: